mackron/GTGameEngine/README.markdown

 # GTGameEngine

 GTGameEngine is yet another game engine written in C++.
-Apart from every other GalickTech middleware library, it uses Bullet for physics, Lua for scripting and Cg for shaders.
 It currently uses OpenGL, but it has been designed to (hopefully) allow a D3D implementation relatively easily.

 GTGameEngine supports Windows and Linux and compiles with MSVC, GCC and Clang.
 Other compilers have not been tested, but should mostly work.
 The Linux build usually lags behind the Windows build, so expect some errors with the Linux build occasionally.

 GTGameEngine is built as a static library.
-We do not directly support shared/dynamic libraries (.so/.dll).
+There is no direct support shared/dynamic libraries (.so/.dll).